trelau/pyOCCT/README.md

 * Support for building and deploying Conda packages
 * Tests, examples, and benchmarks
 * Fix conda-forge OCCT version issue described in installation instructions
-* Improvement of minimal visualization tool in the *examples/display*
 * There are a number of *unresolved externals* that show up during the build process but are ignored.
 In some cases, this is due to the OCCT header files providing an interface but there is no implementation in the source.
 A better